TkNgubane/SmartAlgo-Trading/README.md

 The script will automatically place trades based on the configured settings and technical indicators.
 You can also manually place trades through the API.

-Ensure that Algo Trading is enabled
+Ensure that Algo Trading is enabled.

 ![Algo Trading](./Media/algoTrading.JPG)